Bahá’í Events – United Kingdom

 Be pure, O people of God, be pure; be righteous, be righteous….
 Say: O people of God!
 That which can ensure the victory of Him Who is the Eternal Truth, His hosts and helpers on earth, have been set down in the sacred Books and Scriptures, and are as clear and manifest as the sun.
 These hosts are such righteous deeds, such conduct and character, as are acceptable in His sight.
 Whoso ariseth, in this Day, to aid Our Cause, and summoneth to his assistance the hosts of a praiseworthy character and upright conduct, the influence flowing from such an action will, most certainly, be diffused throughout the whole world.
 Bahá’u’lláh

-Mindful of the lofty standard and spiritual distinction to which we are called, we invite each and every participant at all Bahá’í Events in 2014, regardless of age or background, to help us create a safe, friendly, welcoming and spiritually enriching environment.
+Mindful of the lofty standard and spiritual distinction to which we are called, we invite each and every participant at all Bahá’í Events, regardless of age or background, to help us create a safe, friendly, welcoming and spiritually enriching environment.
 By striving at every moment to constantly keep these high standards before us, all are asked to guard consciously against letting negative or damaging influences affect their attitude, conduct and speech.
 Beyond this, however, each participant should consider how he or she can actively contribute to creating a unified and loving environment that is the hallmark of any Bahá’í gathering, and is an indispensable prerequisite for all the events ultimate success.

 The presence of alcohol and illegal drugs on the premises and their use are strictly prohibited.
 Any individual or individuals who violate this code will be asked to leave the event immediately.
 If anyone becomes aware that another person has in their possession or is using alcohol or illicit drugs, it is their obligation to inform the responsible committee or agency running the event.